MakeSchool/course-catalog/README.md

 We expect that around 80% of students will qualify for the cheaper funding options, government and private loans, to fund their Make School education.
 For those who don’t, we still plan on offering tuition gap funding.
 To receive tuition gap funding, students will be required to apply for these new funding options first*.

 **If you have significant existing debt that would result in unaffordable monthly payments after Make School, you may be denied for both loans and tuition gap funding.
-Please contact us immediately at **[admissions@makeschool.co*m](mailto:admissions@makeschool.com)* if you have more than $7,500 in outstanding debt.
-This is not a hard cut-off, just an amount that will trigger a conversation about the best financial options for you.*
+Please contact us immediately at [admissions@makeschool.com](mailto:admissions@makeschool.com) if you have more than $7,500 in outstanding debt.
+This is not a hard cut-off, just an amount that will trigger a conversation about the best financial options for you.**

 ## Satisfactory Academic Progress (SAP) for Financial Aid